 Python’s namedtuple

-was created to improve code readability by providing a way to access values using descriptive field names instead of integer indices, which most of the time don’t provide any context on what the values are.
+was created to improve code readability by providing a way to access values using descriptive field names instead of integer indices, which often don’t provide any context on what the values are.
 This feature also makes the code cleaner and more maintainable.

-In contrast, using indices to values in a regular tuple can be annoying, difficult to read, and error-prone.
+In contrast, accessing values by index in a regular tuple can be frustrating, hard to read, and error-prone.
 This is especially true if the tuple has a lot of fields and is constructed far away from where you’re using it.

 Note: In this tutorial, you’ll find different terms used to refer to Python’s namedtuple